plcedoz/Network-Analysis-of-Human-Protein-Interaction-Network/README.md

   - `jdb12483.pdf`
 - *Network Robustness and Fragility: Percolation on Random Graphs*, Callaway and al., 2000
   - `PhysRebLett.85.5468.pdf`
+- *A DIseAse MOdule Detection (DIAMOnD)
+Algorithm Derived from a Systematic Analysis of Connectivity Patterns of Disease Proteins in the
+Human Interactome*, Ghiassian SD, Menche J, Barabási A-L (2015)
+  - `journal.pcbi.1004120.PDF`
 ## Useful links

 - [Course info](http://web.stanford.edu/class/cs224w/info.html), notably with instructions for the project